Karolczaq/Karolczaq.github.io/README.md

 <p align="center"><i>My website designed to showcase my future projects. </i> </p>

-It also has a <a href="https://github.com/Karolczaq/Karolczaq.github.io/tree/main/turniej">turniej</a> subpage which was created to display bracket of a Brawl Stars tournament hosted at my school.
+It also has a <a href="https://github.com/Karolczaq/Karolczaq.github.io/tree/main/turniej">turniej</a> subpage which was created to display bracket of a tournament hosted at my school.
-### List of things to do:
-- [x] Dark Mode
-- [ ] Weather App
-- [ ] Sidebar Menu